 I’m reminded of a video I watched once from the horrific wildfires in Gatlinburg, Tennessee.
 Friends of mine owned a home there that was destroyed by wildfire, and many other friends and acquaintances enjoyed the area during family vacations.

-Items To Keep In Your Car To Survive Wildfires
+12 Essential Wildfire Survival Items to Keep In Your Car

 - Eyewash/eye drops